abdulmuhg/abdulmuhg/README.md

 Mostly working on mobile apps development

 ## 🚀 About
-- 👨‍💻 I'm currently working at [Tabsquare.ai](https://tabsquare.ai)
-- 🌱 Learning: Kotlin, Jetpack Compose, KMP
+- 🌱 Learning: Kotlin, Jetpack Compose
 - 💬 Ask me about Android, Kotlin, and Mobile Development

 ## 💻 Stack